 We all piled into Jack’s Cabriolet.
-Jace was sitting on the trunk, whooping it up, while Max chased us down the street, barking.
-Soon all the neighborhood dogs had joined him.
-Only Winston wouldn’t leave his yard.
+Jace is sitting on the trunk, whooping it up, while Max chases us down the street, barking.
+Soon all the neighborhood dogs have joined him barking.
+Only Winston won’t leave his yard.
 Good boy.

 “You’ll just hump Tim ‘cause ya got yer boyfriend back and then start cryin’ again ‘cause ya lost ‘im in the first place.
-Here,” he handed me a joint, ‘spark it up when yer alone together.
+Here,” he hands me a joint, ‘spark it up when yer alone together.
 No one wants y’all fagging off whiles we eat.”
-Robby winked.
+Robby winks.

 “How about you and Mr. Clark?”
-I switched our attention to Robby.
+I switch our attention to Robby.

 “There ain’t nothin’ ta tell.”